Try one or more of these fun things to do at the park with your family!

 Get out and explore some unknown path or one of the marked trails – be adventurous!

 Check your park’s trail map for the length of each trail and choose one that best fits your family.
 Here are some of our best Tips for Hiking with Kids along with a FREE printable Nature Scavenger Hunt you can take with you (inspiration to keep them walking & looking for the next item 😉

 5. Play a Game

-Take a frisbee, football or kickball with you and get moving during your visit.
-Or try a new game like Slammo (a 2 on 2 outdoor game for older kids and adults) or the super fun Knock Off frisbee toss game!
+Another idea includes taking a Frisbee, football or kickball with you and get moving during your visit.
+Or try a new game like Slammo (a 2 on 2 outdoor game for older kids and adults) or the super fun Knock Off Frisbee toss game!

 Or play a fun game of keep-away or tag as a family.
 You can find more park game ideas here: 30 Games to Play at the Park

 On our walk through the park last week, we saw a coyote!
 Yep, right in the middle of suburbia.
 You can frequently see rabbits, birds of prey, deer, squirrels and other animals in the park and kids will enjoy watching their antics.

 Take along this FREE printable Animal Observation Journal, a pencil/pen, grab a pair of Kids’ Binoculars so you can get an close-up look and record your wildlife sightings!
 Or take along this Outdoor Explorer Kit and let kids roam free for a while and soak up nature!